-Proper handling is crucial to ensure that your meat is safe.
-You must determine whether you should rinse the meat prior to cooking it, or not.
+You must determine whether you should rinse the meat before cooking it or not.

 Raw chicken shouldn’t be scrubbed before cooking it.
-This can help remove some bacteria from the meat but it’ll rinse it off into the sink, and it could splash it onto other foods you prepare.
+This can help remove some bacteria from the meat, but it’ll rinse it off into the sink, and it could splash it onto other foods you prepare.

 The USDA doesn’t recommend washing chicken prior to cooking it.
 Cooking is enough to rid the bacterium when you cook it at the right temperature prior to serving.